BitEscrow/escrow-sdk/README.md

 })
 ```

-Each endorsements provided to the server will tag the proposal with the signature pubkey.
-This allows a signing device to search for contract via pubkey.
+Each endorsement provided to the server will tag the proposal with the signer's pubkey.
+This allows a member to search for contracts via their pubkey.

 > Endorsing a proposal does not reveal which credential belongs to you.